 The Wednesday Lunch & Learn series is a great example of our community outreach.
 Free and open to all families regardless of whether they or their loved one are patients at Cleveland Clinic Lou Ruvo Center for Brain Health, the noontime lunch series covers topics ranging from dealing with stress during the holidays, to preparing healthy meals in minutes, to understanding changes in veterans' benefits, to new developments in the diseases treated at our center.

-Join us from anywhere
+Join us from anywhere.
+All programs are online.

 - Visit our calendar to view upcoming community events